 - Teacher Education: There must be a way to attract more talented teachers into the profession, keep them there, and incentivize them to use research-backed methods.

 - Community Participation: Children and adolescents don’t stop learning at 3:00 pm.
 The entire community must be committed and involved in the education of young society members.

 Challenges of Multiple Intelligences Theory

-Accommodating so many different intelligences within the classroom is difficult, and some intelligences may not lend themselves well to group learning situations.
+Accommodating so many different bits of intelligence within the classroom is difficult, and some intelligence may not lend themselves well to group learning situations.